al1brn/geonodes/generation/docgen/doc/projectdocumentation.md

 Building project documentation follows the following steps:
 1. Creating the modules
-2. Adding the classes to document.
-The classes must be documented in a module
+2. Adding the classes to document. substitution texthe classes must be documented in a module
 3. Adding documentation
 4. Compile the documentation to build links between pages
 5. Write the documentation files

-The example below illustrates the steps.
+substitution texthe example below illustrates the steps.
 For a working example, see [Index](index.md).

 ``` python
 # Step 1 : Read project files from root folder